neheller/KNIGHT/README.md

 ## Accessing the Data

-A JSON file with each patient's clinical data lives in this repository at `/knight/data/knight.json`.
-The imaging associated with each of the 300 patients can be downloaded with the `/knight/scripts/get_imaging.py` script.
+A JSON file with each patient's clinical data lives in this repository at `knight/data/knight.json`.
+The imaging associated with each of the 300 patients can be downloaded with the `knight/scripts/get_imaging.py` script (requires Python 3).

 If you wish to make use of the segmentations used for the KiTS21 challenge, you can access those by cloning the [official KiTS21 repository](https://github.com/neheller/kits21).